-Organizations registering for the first time must submit an intent to register application to the YCDO by the semester registration deadline.
-All intent to register applications will be reviewed by the Student Organization Review Committee (SORC), a sub-committee of the Committee on Undergraduate Organizations.
+Organizations registering for the first time must submit an Intent to Register Application to the YCDO by the semester registration deadline.
+All Intent to Register applications will be reviewed by the Student Organization Review Committee (SORC), a sub-committee of the Committee on Undergraduate Organizations.
 More information on the Student Organization Review Committee can be found in the following section.
 At least one officer must attend New Organization Training to begin the onboarding process.
-Once approved, new organizations must update their organization’s online portal and spend two semesters onboarding.
-The onboarding year serves to help the new group’s student leaders establish a strong foundation for their organization’s success at Yale.
+Once approved, new organizations will spend the semester onboarding.
+The onboarding semester serves to help the new group’s student leaders establish a strong foundation for their organization’s success at Yale.

-As a requirement of their onboarding year, new organizations confer with their Student Organizations Consultant (SOC) at least three times during their first two semesters.
+As a requirement of their onboarding, new organizations confer with their Student Organizations Consultant (SOC) at least three times during that semester.
 The SOCs help support groups as they meet a series of benchmarks set by the YCDO.

-During their onboarding year, organizations continue to have access to most of the privileges of registration.
+During their onboarding semester, organizations continue to have access to most of the privileges of registration.
 Privileges granted to organizations only after the successful completion of their onboarding year include:

 - Ability to accept gifts from alumni and other donors for the current use of the undergraduate organization, when the solicitation for that donation was approved in the manner described in Section H of the Undergraduate Regulations